Jeffery Simmons: 2019 season

-Simmons was drafted by the Tennessee Titans in the first round with the 19th pick in the 2019 NFL Draft.
-On May 22, 2019, Simmons signed a four-year, $12.66 million rookie contract with a team option for a fifth year with a $7.23 million signing bonus.
-He was placed on the reserve/non-football injury list to start the 2019 season while recovering from his torn ACL.
+Simmons was drafted by the Tennessee Titans in the first round (19th overall) of the 2019 NFL draft.
+On May 22, 2019, he signed a four-year, $12.66 million rookie contract with a team option for a fifth year with a $7.23 million signing bonus.
+Simmons was placed on the reserve/non-football injury list to start the 2019 season while recovering from his torn ACL.

 On October 19, 2019, the Titans activated Simmons from the non-football injury list.
-He made his NFL debut the next day against the Los Angeles Chargers.
-In the game, Simmons recorded 4 tackles and sacked Philip Rivers once in the 23–20 win.
-The Titans finished with a 9–7 record, qualifying for the playoffs, with Simmons starting all seven games from weeks 8 to 15, recording 32 tackles, two sacks, and one pass deflection.
+He made his NFL debut the next day against the Los Angeles Chargers and finished the 23–20 victory with four tackles and his first NFL sack on Philip Rivers.
+During Week 14 against the Oakland Raiders, Simmons had five tackles and a sack in the 42–21 road victory.
+In the next game against the Houston Texans, he recorded three tackles and a pass deflection during the 24–21 loss.